petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 and using that as the single source of truth for the project status, slowly evolving it into a publishable state.

+## Tactics for automating CR workflows

+Use a system that is as simple as possible.

+Don't fall prey to waterfall processes, e.g., assuming that data analysis is done, and that writing a paper is a totally separate stage gate.
+Changing data analysis when moving into a different "silo" will be more expensive.

+## CR and open science

 One important missing principle is a holistic view.
 The project should be the important unit.
 Yes, there are modules and subcomponents,